MY NU WAYS! Programs

 – post-traumatic stress disorder (PTSD): anxiety following a traumatic event

-Other ways people experience e.g. nightmares, panic attacks, and painful thoughts or memories that you can’t control.
+Other ways people experience, e.g. nightmares, panic attacks, and painful thoughts or memories, you can’t control.
 You may have a general feeling of fear and worry, or you may fear a specific place or event.

-Symptoms of general anxiety include: increased heart rate, rapid breathing, restlessness, trouble concentrating, difficulty falling asleep and about 100 more symptoms, as anxiety presents itself differently from one individual to the other.
+General anxiety symptoms include increased heart rate, rapid breathing, restlessness, trouble concentrating, difficulty falling asleep and about 100 more symptoms, as anxiety presents itself differently from one individual to the other.
+Here is a link to a self test if you like.

 It affects you emotionally, cognitively, and physically.

 Most people talk about anxiety as an emotion.
 But it also affects your brain and your body.
-When you feel anxious, you’re more likely to think about things that fuel your anxiety.
-You might ruminate on bad things that happened in the past, or you may dwell on catastrophic predictions about the future.
+Feeling anxious makes you more likely to think about things that fuel your anxiety.
+You might contemplate bad things that happened in the past, or you may dwell on catastrophic predictions.

 Your body will respond accordingly.
 Your heart rate and your blood pressure might increase.
-You might begin to breathe faster, and you may break into a sweat.
+You might begin to breathe faster and break into a sweat.
 These reactions are meant to prepare you for action (it’s known as the fight-or-flight response).

-Knowing how to calm both your mind and your body when you feel anxious makes it much easier to face anxiety-provoking situations.
+Knowing how to calm your mind and body when you feel anxious makes it much easier to face anxiety-provoking situations.

 What should you do if you’re anxious?

 So what can you do if you notice yourself feeling anxious?
 Start by facing your anxiety, advises psychologist Susan Albers-Bowling, PsyD.
-Then try these 9 ways to calm yourself:
+Then try these nine ways to calm yourself:

 2. Cool down anxious thoughts.

-Anxiety can stem from needless worry about a lot of things that aren’t important in the long run.
-“Consider how this will really impact you in five minutes, five months or five years,” she says.
+Anxiety can stem from needless worry about many things that aren’t important in the long run.
+“Consider how this will impact you in five minutes, five months or five years,” she says.

 4. Soothe your system.

-Try some yoga stretches, or take a tennis ball and rub it under your foot or behind your back.
-“Find gentle ways to calm your body,” says Dr. Albers.
-Repeat for few days to ease off any potential stress building up.
+Try some yoga stretches, or rub a tennis ball under your foot or behind your back.
+“Find gentle ways to calm your body,” says Dr Albers.
+Repeat for a few days to ease off any potential stress building up.

 Research proves that simply naming your feelings can help to calm you down.
 “This is easier to do when you share your feelings with others,” she notes.
 Talk to someone you trust.